 (n-3) again, and fib (n-4).
 As you can see, there is considerable redundancy here.
-It can be shown that the running time fib of is exponential in its argument, which is quite awful.
+It can be shown that the running time of fib is exponential in its argument, which is quite awful.

-Here's a better solution: for each $n \ge 0$ compute not only the nth Fibonacci number, but also the (n - 1)st as well.
-(For n = 0 we define the "-1st" Fibonacci number to be zero).
+Here's a better solution: for each n >= 0 compute not only the nth Fibonacci number, but also the (n-1)st as well.
+(For n=0 we define the "-1st" Fibonacci number to be zero).
 That way we can avoid redundant recomputation, resulting in a linear-time algorithm.
 Here's the code: